Transyltooniaa/hackathon-scrapping/README.md

 * Includes documentation and examples to help you get started quickly.
 * Provides graphs to anlayze data easily.

+## DESCRIPTION
+The application provides the following functionalities:

+* Movie search: Users can search for movies by title, genre, or any other relevant criteria.
+The application uses web scraping with BeautifulSoup to fetch movie data from IMDB's website and displays it to the user.

+* Movie details: Users can view detailed information about a particular movie, including its title, genre, release year, ratings, and other relevant information.
+This information will be available to the user in html as well as pdf format.

+* User-friendly GUI: The application has a basic graphical user interface (GUI) built using the Tkinter library, which provides a simple and intuitive way for users to interact with the application.

+* Data visualization: The application also provides basic data visualization using Matplotlib, allowing users to view graphical representations of movie ratings and other relevant data.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.